techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

  Notably, in September 2023, Microsoft retired the long-running Xbox Live Gold name and replaced it with Game Pass Core.
 This baseline tier of the service lets you play paid multiplayer games online, and grants you access to a small library of games that's much smaller than the main Game Pass list.

- See our[comparison of PS Plus Essential and Game Pass Core](https://www.makeuseof.com/tag/xbox-live-versus-playstation-plus-get/) for a full breakdown of the base plans; we'll focus on the higher tiers below.
+ See our [comparison of PS Plus Essential and Game Pass Core](https://www.makeuseof.com/tag/xbox-live-versus-playstation-plus-get/) for a full breakdown of the base plans; we'll focus on the higher tiers below.

 ### Xbox Game Pass for PC